Lucas-Pardo/ARP-Assignment1/README.md

 ## Programming Paradigms

 - All Inter Process Communications are done using named pipes (FIFOs).
-- Most processes also use `select` function to monitor `pipes` and read only when data is avaialable in them.
+- Most processes also use the `select` function to monitor `pipes` and read only when data is avaialable in them.
-- We use `sigaction` POSIX function to perform all signal handling for all the pre-existing or user defined signals.
+- We use the `sigaction` POSIX function to perform all signal handling for all the pre-existing and user defined signals.

 ## Brief Explanations about the processes

 - Master:
+	- Spawns the `command` console
 	- Spawns the motor processes `motorx` and `motorz`
+	- Spawns the `world` process
 	- Spawns the `inspection` console, which takes the pid's of the motor processes
-	- Spawns the `command` console
-	- Spawns the `world` process
 	- Performs `watchdog` duties
 	- Waits for the termination of the 'konsoles' and terminates the programs